 US Senate approves $95bn aid for Ukraine and Israel in pre-dawn vote

-But House Speaker Mike Johnson indicated he would not put the bill to the floor
+House speaker Mike Johnson appears to be obeying Donald Trump’s command not to allow the bill to receive a vote in the lower chamber

-The Senate overwhelmingly passed a legislative package to provide aid to Ukraine, Israel, and allies in the Indo-Pacific faces additional hurdles as House Speaker Mike Johnson announced he would not put the bill to the floor.
+The Senate overwhelmingly passed a legislative package to provide aid to Ukraine, Israel, and allies in the Indo-Pacific but it faces additional hurdles as House speaker Mike Johnson announced he would not put the bill to the floor.

-Only 29 senators voted against the bill, with 70 Republicans voting for it.
-Senator Rand Paul of Kentucky led the charge against the $95.34bn package as a host of Republican senators spoke on the floor late into the night on Monday evening.
+Only 29 senators –26 Republicans plus three Democrats – voted against the bill, with 70 senators, including 22 from the GOP, voting in favour.
+Senator Rand Paul of Kentucky led the charge against the $95.34bn (£75.69bn) package as a host of Republican senators spoke on the floor late into the night on Monday evening and into Tuesday morning.

 The legislation came after Senate Republicans rejected a larger package that would have included additional provisions to restrict immigration and increase security at the US-Mexico border.
 Democratic senator Chris Murphy of Connecticut; independent senator Kyrsten Sinema of Arizona and Republican senator James Lankford of Oklahoma negotiated the agreement that the House and many Republicans opposed as insufficient.

+At a press conference held just hours after the early-morning vote, Senate majority leader Chuck Schumer called the legislation “one of the most historic and consequential bills” to have passed the upper chamber, and said it “greatly impacts not just our national security, not just the security of our allies, but also the security of Western democracy as we know it”.

+Mr Schumer said the “strong bipartisan vote” in the Senate indicates that the legislation would easily garner a similarly bipartisan measure of support in the House, should House Speaker Johnson allow it to receive an up-or-down vote on the floor of his chamber.

-But House Speaker Mike Johnson released a statement announcing that he would not bring the bill to the floor.
+But Mr Johnson, following the lead of former president Donald Trump – who himself has called for the US to end aid to Ukraine – released a statement announcing that he would not bring the bill to the floor even as the Senate debated the legislation.

 “Now, in the absence of having received any single border policy change from the Senate, the House will have to continue to work its own will on these important matters,” he said.
 “America deserves better than the Senate’s status quo.”

 The remarks come after Senate Republicans have drawn out the process for passing the aid package throughout the weekend.
-Mr Paul praised Mr Johnson’s remarks.
+Mr Paul, a vocal opponent of Ukraine aid and a close ally of Mr Trump, praised the House speaker for holding the line against helping Kyiv defend against Russia’s invading force.

 “I think that’s very supportive,” he told The Independent.
 “And I think our filibuster helped to slow things down.”

-During his speech on the floor, Mr Paul spoke about Ukrainian corruption.
-But earlier in the night, senator Thom Tillis of North Carolina – who initially took part in the negotiations with the bipartisan immigration-foreign aid bill before he voted against it – criticised the Republicans.
+During his speech on the floor, Mr Paul spoke about alleged corruption in Ukraine as a reason to halt aid to the US ally.
+But earlier in the night, senator Thom Tillis of North Carolina – who initially took part in the negotiations with the bipartisan immigration-foreign aid bill before he voted against it – criticised the Kentucky senator and others who’ve stood in the way of more defence assistance passing the Congress.

-Senator John Cornyn of Texas told The Independent that he hoped that the House “will take up their own bill” and “work its will and that's the way the system is supposed to.”
+Senator John Cornyn of Texas said that he hoped that the House “will take up their own bill” and “work its will and that’s the way the system is supposed to”.

-“It's important that the American public has a different perspective than what's being shoveled out by people in support of this package and the mainstream media,” Mr Johnson told The Independent.
-Mr Johnson said that he did not think Ukraine could win the war against Russian President Vladimir Putin.
+“It’s important that the American public has a different perspective than what’s being shovelled out by people in support of this package and the mainstream media,” Mr Johnson said.
+Mr Johnson added that he did not think Ukraine could win the war against Russian president Vladimir Putin.

 “I’ve been making the point that Putin will not lose his war because it’s existential to Putin,” Mr Johnson said.